 1.8.
 “Personnel” means persons authorized by a Party to Process Personal Data.

 1.9.
 “Process” or “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, and including the terms “using”, “collecting” and any similar terms under Data Protection Laws.

 1.10.
 “Processor” means the entity which Processes Personal Data on behalf of the Controller and including “Service Provider” and similar terms under Data Protection Laws.
-DT is the Processor of the Carrier who is responsible for the accuracy, quality, and legality of the Personal Data, and for the means by which they acquired such Personal Data.
+DT is the Processor of the Supply Partner who is responsible for the accuracy, quality, and legality of the Personal Data, and for the means by which they acquired such Personal Data.

 1.11.
 “Statutory Data Transfer Agreement” means statutory provisions enacted pursuant to Data Protection Laws, which establish binding terms for cross-border transfer of Personal Data from one jurisdiction to another, including where applicable under Data Protection Laws, through access to Personal Data from the non-transferring territory, which can be executed between the transferring and the recipient parties to facilitate the lawful cross-border transfer of Personal Data.

 1.12.
 “Sub-Processor” means any third party, including an Affiliate of a Party, appointed by or on behalf of a Party to undertake Processing in connection with the Agreement.

 1.13.
 “Supervising Authority” means an independent public authority which is established in a jurisdiction under Data Protection Laws with competence in matters pertaining to the protection of Personal Data.